Volunteering at Solent NHS Trust

 - Ideally be able to commit to a minimum of six months service – however we fully understand that life can change and so we just ask that you keep us informed

-There is a short application process to complete in order to become a volunteer here:
+There are a few steps to complete to become a volunteer:

 - Disclosure and Barring Service check